 Over two weeks later, on September 1, Laundrie arrived back in Florida without Petito.
 On September 11, the day Petito’s parents reported her missing, North Port investigators found the couple’s van at Laundrie’s parents’ house.
 As the last known person to have seen Petito — and also her boyfriend — Laundrie became a person of interest in the case.
 But he wasn’t talking.

 He refused to speak with police.

-On September 15, North Port police — who are working with the FBI and police in Suffolk County, New York, on the case — said Laundrie had neither “made himself available to be interviewed by investigators” nor “provided any helpful details.”
+On September 15, North Port police — who worked with the FBI and police in Suffolk County, New York, on the case — said Laundrie had neither “made himself available to be interviewed by investigators” nor “provided any helpful details.”